Bill BL2018-1100 (as amended)

 Section 4.
 Be it further enacted, that the following conditions shall be completed, bonded or satisfied as specifically required:

-1. Uses within this SP shall be limited to All Uses permitted by MUL with the following excluded uses: Alternative Financial Services, Bar or Nightclub, Flea Market, Hotel/Motel, Mobile Storage Unit, and Automotive Parking.
+1. Uses within this SP shall be limited to All Uses permitted by MUL with the following excluded uses: Alternative Financial Services, Bar or Nightclub, Flea Market, Hotel/Motel, Mobile Storage Unit, and Automotive Parking; Multifamily Housing, Boarding House; Convenience retail; Medical or Scientific Lab; Automobile convenience; Beer and cigarette market; Car wash; Funeral home; Hotel; and Mobile storage unit.

-2. There shall be a Class “B-1” 20 foot wide Buffer yard located adjacent to any residentially zoned property.
+2. There shall be a Class “C" landscape buffer located adjacent to any residentially zoned property.

 3. If a development standard, not including permitted uses, is absent from the SP plan and/or Council approval, the property shall be subject to the standards, regulations and requirements of the MUL zoning district as of the date of the applicable request or application.